basasia/UWEAccommodationSystem/README.md

 ##Run Locally

-- Clone the folder UWE-Accommodation-System
+- Clone the folder UWEAccommodationSystem
 - Make sure to install Netbeans
 - Run the jar file \UWEAccommodationSystem\dist\UWEAccommodationSystem.jar
 - You can login as username: warden, hallmanager or admin.
 Password: pass